jbshep/conversational-python-legacy/chapters/ch3_loops.md

 Think of this process in a loop.
 Each time through the loop, we find the index of the space in `sentence` and put that index into a variable named `space`.
 We use the slicing operator to get the first word in the sentence from `0` to `space`.
-Then, we use the slicing operator again to “shrink” `sentence` so that `sentence` only contains the remaining words.
+Then, we use the slicing operator again to "shrink" `sentence` so that `sentence` only contains the remaining words.

 This would allow us to translate each word, one at a time.
-Let’s write some code.
+Let's write some code.
 Our first attempt is found in Listing~\ref{code:pirate_sent1}.

 \begin{codelisting}